 Please see below for some of our most frequently asked questions regarding admission to Williamson.
 For any questions not answered, please contact the Office of Admissions.

-You may apply any time after August 1st of your junior year of high school through the end of February preceding the fall semester for which you seek entrance (contact the college for the exact application deadline).
+You may apply any time after August 1st prior to your senior year of high school through mid-January preceding the fall semester for which you seek entrance.

 Yes, but you must be a high school senior (or a graduate or GED recipient who meets the age requirement).

 Yes they may, but we ask that you limit guests to two people if possible.